soft9000/COBOL/TheCommons/BANNER/README.md

 Justified the use of a multi-dimensional array ('table') in Modern COBOL.

 See the [Makefile](https://github.com/soft9000/COBOL/blob/main/TheCommons/BANNER/Makefile) for which-goeth-wherz ...
+If you are new to using make / Makefiles, then I've an [educational opportunity available](https://www.udemy.com/course/the-gnu-tool-primer/?referralCode=E858B2C2AC9CD872A100) that you might enjoy.

 <img src='https://github.com/soft9000/COBOL/blob/main/_IMAGES/SimplyCOBOL_Logo.jpg' width='50%' height='50%'>